travellingsky/blog/content/to-do-in-london.md

 ## 6) Trafalgar Square

 <a href="https://www.london.gov.uk/about-us/our-building-and-squares/trafalgar-square" rel="nofollow” > Trafalgar Square </a> is located in the middle of the city, right at the entrance to The Mall where the Royal Processions go thru.
-There are so many musuems and shops around this popular area, but the center piece of Trafalgar Square is the Fountains and Statue in the center.
-The Columns & Statue were designed to honour Admiral Nelson, after his victory in the Battle of Trafalgar in 1805 and the lions were designed to protect the Columns.
+There are so many museums and shops around this popular area, but the center piece of Trafalgar Square is the Fountains and Statue in the center.
+The Columns & Statue were designed to honor Admiral Nelson, after his victory in the Battle of Trafalgar in 1805 and the lions were designed to protect the Columns.

 ## 7) Hyde Park